vedph/cadmus_core/Doc/core.md

 For instance, a token-based text layer part for comments has type ID=`net.fusisoft.token-text-layer`, and role ID=`fr.net.fusisoft.comment`.
 So, each layer part has the corresponding fragment ID as its role.
 Should we want to use the same fragment type with different roles, we add a new part type definition with role=fragment ID + colon + role ID, e.g. `fr.net.fusisoft.commentscholarly`.

-A couple of unit tests should make this discussion more concrete
+A couple of unit tests should make this discussion more concrete:

 ```cs
 [Fact]